ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Retrieve the Full List of Group Configurations ## {#collection-resource-get}

+This operation MUST be supported by the Group Manager and an Administrator.

+The Administrator can send a GET request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups at the Group Manager.

 The same as defined in {{Section 6.1 of I-D.ietf-ace-oscore-gm-admin}} holds.

 An example of message exchange is shown below.